TalDerei/rust-lang/rust.md

 In unsafe code, you can dereference raw pointers.
 E.g. *mut T is a raw pointer (with no lifetime) to T. It can be turned into &mut T, but doing so is unsafe.
 In unsafe code, you’re responsible for not adding data races.
 If your code crashes, audit this section of the code.

 Q. Why is Rust binary size so large?
-Rust uses monomorphization and static linkink, leading to large binaries.
+Rust uses monomorphization and static linking, leading to large binaries.
 Flags passsed into the cargo.toml file can dramatically reduce the binary size (e.g. debug binaries can be 30% larger than release binaries): https://github.com/johnthagen/min-sized-rust